 Australian Energy Research Laboratories (AERL) was originally founded by Stuart Watkinson (BE Elec.
 Eng., Grad.
 M.I.E.A) in 1985, after the development of the “Power Optimizer”, a revolutionary solution to a complex problem.

-Unlike many inventors, Stuart possessed not only a good idea, but also the entrepreneurial skill to turn it in to a commercially viable product.
-His AERL MAXIMIZER™ would become the world’s first truly Universal Maximum Power Point Tracker (MPPT) Solar Charge Controller ever to be developed and manufactured commercially.
+Unlike many inventors, Stuart possessed not only a great idea, but also the entrepreneurial skill to turn it in to a commercially viable product.
+The “Power Optimizer” would eventually come to be known as the AERL MAXIMIZER™, the world’s first truly Universal Maximum Power Point Tracker (MPPT).

 The pushbike, “Solar Tandem”, was a unique vehicle designed to combine human effort – in the form of pedal power – with electrical energy from solar cells to create an energy-efficient method to transport 4 riders at unusually high speeds.
 The experiment intended to prove that a hybrid system of human and photovoltaic [PV] energy can eliminate the need for conventional batteries, while minimizing the size of the PV array required for a given application.

 Winning the Race and the Patent for “Power Optimizer” – the first MAXIMIZER™ MPPT Solar Charge Controller